 Courtesy of Sony Pictures Classics

-Call Me by Your Name is a that movie hinges equally upon what it shows, and what it doesn’t show.
-This restrained yet intimate dynamic has in turn lent the film some of its enigmatic spirit, which has made revelling in its mythology even more rewarding.
+Call Me By Your Name is a that movie hinges equally upon what it shows, and what it doesn’t show.
+This restrained yet intimate dynamic has in turn lent the film some of its enigmatic spirit, which has made reveling in its mythology even more rewarding.
 In the wake of the 2018 Oscar season, many unseen CMBYN press conferences and panels are now being released, along with a DVD commentary from Timothée Chalamet and Michael Stuhlbarg.
 With them comes many new revelations about how the Italian romance came to be.
-We’ve gathered five of our favourites below.
+We’ve gathered five of our favorites below.

 Timothée and Luca first met where?!

 At a recent panel, director Luca Guadagnino revealed how he first met his lead actors Armie Hammer and Timothée Chalamet.
 “Armie and I, we met seven years ago when I was here to promote I Am Love,” the director shared.
 But perhaps the real bombshell is where Guadagnino first met Timothée after being introduced by his manager.
 “I remember we had lunch,” recalls Guadagnino, to which Timothée sheepishly divulges “we had lunch at Trump Tower, weirdly enough.”
 Thankfully, Armie was there to interject on behalf of everyone, swiftly asking, “Who picked the location?!”

 Mafalda was cast pretty much on the spot